tbranyen/diffhtml/CONTRIBUTING.md

 ## How to Make a Release (Modern)

-Edit the top level variables related to the versions to publish in `release.sh`.
+IMPORTANT: Edit the top level variables related to the versions to publish in `release.sh`.

 Then run the following command: